TixiaoShan/LIO-SAM/README.md

     <img src="./config/doc/gps-demo.gif" alt="drawing" width="400"/>
 </p>

   - **KITTI:** Since LIO-SAM needs a high-frequency IMU for function properly, we need to use KITTI raw data for testing.
-One problem remains unsolved is that the intrinsics of the IMU is unknown, which has a big impact on the accuracy of LIO-SAM.
+One problem remains unsolved is that the intrinsics of the IMU are unknown, which has a big impact on the accuracy of LIO-SAM.
 Download the provided sample data and make the following changes in "params.yaml":
     - extrinsicTrans: [-8.086759e-01, 3.195559e-01, -7.997231e-01]
     - extrinsicRot: [9.999976e-01, 7.553071e-04, -2.035826e-03, -7.854027e-04, 9.998898e-01, -1.482298e-02, 2.024406e-03, 1.482454e-02, 9.998881e-01]
     - extrinsicRPY: [9.999976e-01, 7.553071e-04, -2.035826e-03, -7.854027e-04, 9.998898e-01, -1.482298e-02, 2.024406e-03, 1.482454e-02, 9.998881e-01]